tracehubpm/pmo/README.md

 Project registry, facilities and its governance.

+### How to use?

+Project Management Office (PMO) is a RESTful JSON API with ability to manipulate with projects.
+To check this RESTful API, all you need is Swagger Docs, it can be found here: `/swagger-ui/index.html`.

+**Functionality:**

+* It allows to log in using login and password.
+* It allows to log in using such social networks as Google and GitHub.
+* It allows to create a project.

+After project creation bot [@tracehubgit](https://github.com/tracehubgit) will be invited to the repository and a `new` label for issues will be added.
+Moreover, a webhook for `push` events will be created to notify PMO about changes in the repository.

 ### How to run?

 Before you start the app locally, you need to run Keycloak and PostgreSQL using such command: